skokielibrary/spl-content/_content/annabelle/books-movies-more--ebooks-more.markdown

 Download audiobooks onto phones or mobile devices through [Overdrive](http://overdrive.skokielibrary.inf/), [Hoopla](http://hoopla.skokielibrary.info), and [OneClick Digital](http://skokieil.oneclickdigital.com/) or their apps.
 You can also stream audiobooks on a computer or laptop using Hoopla.

 ##Music
 Download or stream chart-topping albums with no holds and no fees via [Hoopla](http://hoopla.skokielibrary.info).
 If your passion is classical music, you don't want to miss streaming from the Naxos Music Library [link].
-We also have Naxos Jazz and Music Online, which lets you listen to jazz, Americana, and world music from Web browsers.
+We also have Naxos Jazz and Music Online, which lets you listen to jazz, Americana, and world music from your browser.

 ##Magazines
 Read digital editions of your favorite magazines on your tablet or phone.
-(To check out magazines, first go to our Zinio page with your library card and then create an account with Zinio.
-To read magazines, download the Zinio app to your device or [download Zinio Reader](http://www.zinio.com/www/apps/desktop.jsp) for your Mac or PC.)
+To check out magazines, first go to our Zinio page with your library card and then create an account with Zinio.
+To read magazines, download the Zinio app to your device or [download Zinio Reader](http://www.zinio.com/www/apps/desktop.jsp) for your Mac or PC.

 ##Movies & TV